bomonike/bomonike.github.io/singularity.md

    8. Audience Engagement: Building a personal brand and connecting with followers using digital platforms.

-1. "Universal Basic Income" is touted by some as a solution to mass human unemployment.
+1. <strong>Lobby for "Universal Basic Income"</strong> touted by some as a solution to mass human unemployment.

    But the money has to come from someone.
 Those benefactors can impose restrictions.
 UBI can lead to strict rationing.
    Historically, large corporations have shown a disregard for workers when they can.
 Aribtrary Return to Office.
 Elon Musk's elmination of 80% of the workforce at Twitter within days of his acquisition is a harbinger of further disregard for the plight of his workplace "family".